• Level of education

 • Compliance with safety rules

-• The development of emulsions with imposed technical constraints
+• Emulsion development with imposed technical constraints

-• Determine model parameters from experimental data.
+• Determine the parameters of a model based on experimental data.

 • Use a simple model to predict the progress of a reaction, taking thermal effects into account.